 Every year, IDS is proud to host the Transforming Nutrition short course, which we co-convene with our partners International Food Policy Research Institute (IFPRI) as part of the Transform Nutrition consortium.
 The course is focused on bringing together those who have unique insights and experiences of transforming nutrition at a local, national, regional or even the international level, and harnessing that knowledge so they can lead nutrition policy and practice in their field.
-Enjoy the Storify below to find out what happened at last year’s course:

 By the end of the programme the participants will be better able to contribute to the reduction of undernutrition in their sphere of influence through the following concepts and issues:

 - The differences between undernutrition, malnutrition, food insecurity, hunger and hidden hunger

 - The distribution of undernutrition and links to wider forms of malnutrition

 - What works where in addressing malnutrition and its determinants